wayneseymour/store/README.md

 npm install
 bower install
 grunt
-grunt serve
+npm start
 ```

-### Now browse to http://127.0.0.1:9000 and click on the `store` button on the top right.
+### Now browse to http://127.0.0.1:9090 and click on the `store` button on the top right.